Atopic Dermatitis: A Common Form Of Eczema

 It infants who are about 6-10 months old, it starts on the cheeks and face and slowly progresses to areas that begin to expose when they start crawling.
 Just following the skin care routine recommended by the doctor for is enough.
 Usually, the symptoms ease over a period of time and completely vanish after puberty.

-- Phototherapy: It is supervised (under a doctor) treatment option.
+Phototherapy: It is supervised (under a doctor) treatment option.
 It is also known as light therapy.
-Here, a machine that produces narrowband ultraviolet B (to fall on the skin too) light is used to reduce the swelling and itching caused due to atopic dermatitis and helps in increasing the vitamin D production, and fighting bacteria on the skin that causes atopic dermatitis.
+Here, a machine that produces narrowband ultraviolet B (to fall on the skin too) light is used to reduce the swelling, skin infection and itching caused due to atopic dermatitis and helps in increasing the vitamin D production, and fighting bacteria on the skin that causes atopic dermatitis.

-What be done at home to prevent the condition?
+What are the home remedies to prevent the condition?

-Here are a few things that you can do to prevent the control the condition:
+Here are a few atopic dermatitis home treatment to prevent the control the condition: